Zaederx/Todoey-Realm/README.md

 Update to todo app - using realm back end -  following Udemy course exmaple

-This was a summer project that I started working on but didn't finish before the end of summer time.
+Note: This was one of a few summer project that I started working on that summer but didn't finish before the end of summer time.
 Will pick it